microsoft/BotFramework-WebChat/docs/LIVESTREAMING.md

 Notes:

--  `channelData.streamId` field is the activity ID of the first activity
+-  `channelData.streamId` field is the activity ID of the first activity, a.k.a. livestreaming session ID
+   -  In this example, the first activity ID is assumed `"a-00001"`
--  `channelData.streamSequence` field will be increase by 1 for every interim activity sent
+-  `channelData.streamSequence` field should be incremented by 1 for every interim activity sent
--  `text` field should contains partial content from previous livestream
+-  `text` field should contains partial content from past interim activities
+   -  `text` field in latter interim activities will replace `text` field in past interim activities, bot can use this capability to backtrack or erase response
+-  More interim activities can be sent

-When reaching completion, send the following activity.
+To complete the livestreaming session, send the following activity.

 ```json
 {